chris-sanders/chris-sanders.github.io/_drafts/2019-01-28-charm-template-pytest.md

 ```
 The *ddclient* fixture is defined above using several other fixtures defined
 earlier in the file.
 The *tmpdir* fixture is a pytest built in fixture and
-generates files in a `/tmp/pytest-*` folders as the name implies.
+generates files in `/tmp/pytest-*` folders as the name implies.
 This is a good
 way to test the writing or manipulating of files without having to deploy the
 charm.
 You can see where an known config file is written from the test directory
 into the tmp directory and the path patched into the helper.
 Any methods in the
-library that process the config file will have a valid known file to test
+class that process this config file will have a valid known file to test
 processing with.

 With the fixture in place, writing a test that checks that the charm config has